michaelmackenzie/Multilepton_Analysis/README.md

 # Multilepton_Analysis
 Analysis work using the MultileptonAnalyzer as well as the ZTauTauAnalyzer.
 See the NWU BLT Analyzers for more information on the creation and format of these trees.
+Tools have been added to re-write NANOAOD format Event trees into BLT Analyzer format trees.

 ## Overview of the analysis tools/strategies
 This assumes ntuples have been created using a BLT based analyzer for Monte Carlo and data samples.
 Currently, this workflow assumes all samples are for 2016.
+These tools can be configured to use 2016, 2017, and 2018 NANOAOD based samples as well.

 The first step in the workflow is creating sparse trees and sets of histograms for specific analysis selections.
 This is done using a *HistMaker* type object.
 This object is a TSelector that processes each event in the given trees.